 Low Income Taxpayer Clinics provide service to low income and English is a second language (ESL) taxpayers for free or minimal cost.
 LITCs represent taxpayers before the IRS and State tax agencies in disputes with the IRS, educate taxpayers about their rights and obligations under the tax system, and advocate about issues that impact low income taxpayers.

 Each year, the LITC program awards matching grants to qualifying organizations that operate clinics that represent low income taxpayers in disputes with the IRS and educate individuals about their rights and responsibilities as taxpayers.
 In 2015, over 130 organizations in all 50 States and the District of Columbia, received funding as LITCs.
-These clinics are operated by nonprofit organizations or academic institutions, and Click here for a complete list of LITCs receiving Federal funding for 2016.
+These clinics are operated by nonprofit organizations or academic institutions, and Click here for a complete report on LITC programs & a list of LITCs receiving Federal funding for 2018.

 Partnering for Pro Bono